Rare Costa Rican orchids on display at Gardens by the Bay's Cloud Forest

 "We share a common purpose with Lankester Botanical Gardens in educating the public on the beauty and diversity found in cloud forests of the world, and, in turn, why conservation efforts are so crucial," he added.

-After the floral display ends on July 11, the orchids will be taken back to the nursery for nurturing, said a spokesman for Gardens by the Bay.
+After the display ends on July 11, the orchids will go to the nursery for nurturing, said a spokesman for Gardens by the Bay.